wolveix/plexus/README.md

 curl https://plexus.wolveix.com/install.sh | sudo bash
 ```

-If you don't have superuser priviledges or are using macOS, use this instead:
+If you don't have superuser privileges or are using macOS, use this instead:
 ``` shell
 curl https://plexus.wolveix.com/install.sh | bash
 ```